OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/token-bridging/bridge-tokens-programmatically/03-how-to-bridge-tokens-generic-custom.md

   /**
-   * Use l2Network to get the token bridge addresses needed to deploy the token */ const l2Network = await getL2Network(l2Provider);
+   * Use l2Network to get the token bridge addresses needed to deploy the token */ const l2Network = await getArbitrumNetwork(l2Provider);
-  const l2Gateway = l2Network.tokenBridge.l2CustomGateway;
+  const l2Gateway = l2Network.tokenBridge.childCustomGateway;

   /**
    * Deploy our custom token smart contract to L2
-   * We give the custom token contract the address of l2CustomGateway as well as the address of the counterpart L1 token */ console.log('Deploying the test L2Token to L2:');
+   * We give the custom token contract the address of childCustomGateway as well as the address of the counterpart L1 token */ console.log('Deploying the test L2Token to L2:');
   const L2Token = await (await ethers.getContractFactory('L2Token')).connect(l2Wallet);